reeseovine/dotfiles-old/README.md

 Custom visualizations of terminal colors.
 I'm sure there are better implementations out there but this was fun to make.

 **ddpv** *by me*
-Basic script for imaging disks with a progress bar and notifications
+Basic script for imaging disks with a progress bar and notifications.

+**gcal-repl** *by me*
+A wrapper around [`gcalcli`](https://github.com/insanum/gcalcli) which turns it into a REPL (read-eval-print loop) rather than having to enter the full command every time.
+This gets wrapped with `kitty-popup` by polybar when I click the date/time widget for easy access.

 **kitty-popup** *by me*
 Create terminal script popup windows using kitty's remote control and i3-msg to manipulate the window.